 - Leave seed heads and grass plumes to develop

-- Avoid or remove plants known to cause problems in the wider environment, e.g. Spanish bluebells (Hyacinthoides hispanica), Japanese knotweed (Fallopia japonica), parrot's feather (Myriophyllum aquaticum) and New Zealand pygmy weed (Crassula helmsii).
+- Avoid or remove plants known to cause problems in the wider environment, such as Spanish bluebells (Hyacinthoides hispanica), Japanese knotweed (Fallopia japonica), parrot's feather (Myriophyllum aquaticum) and New Zealand pygmy weed (Crassula helmsii).

 - Choose plants that provide pollen for our declining pollinator populations.
 See the Royal Horticultural Society Plants for Pollinators list.
 Flowers with flat-topped umbels or daisy-like heads are particularly attractive to many nectar-seeking insects.

 - Make or buy boxes for bird, insect, bats and hedgehogs

 - Provide a pond or other areas of water (ideally without fish)

 - Don't be too tidy and leave some areas undisturbed.
 The wilder areas are often the most valuable for wildlife.

 - Create a variety of habitats (i.e. long grass, heaps, log piles, shrub)

 - Grow a range of trees, shrubs, climbers

 - Reduce use of pesticides and herbicides to the absolute minimum

 - Reduce the area of your garden given to lawn.